kaldas/kaldas.github.io/_posts/2016-11-28-creating-intention-revealing-test-factories.md

 ![test factory example]({{ site.url }}/images/idverificationtest.PNG)

 Now should I use the Builder pattern in every test factory?
-Probably not but when dealing with complex objects it is definitely a good idea.
+Probably not but when dealing with creating complex objects it is definitely a good idea.